 - Limited stage: Cancer detected in one lung or nearby nodes

 - Extensive stage: Cancer has spread throughout the entire lung, or both lungs, or to the bone marrow and other distant organs.

-When it comes to cancer treatment, most Americans cannot afford the thousands of dollars needed for lab tests and imaging testing such as CT scans and MRIs.
+When it comes to cancer treatment, most Americans cannot afford the thousands of dollars needed for lab tests and imaging testing such as CT scans and MRI scans.
 Cura4U allows patients to get these tests done at up to 80% off with complete billing transparency throughout the entire procedure.
 To find out more about how Cura4U makes healthcare more accessible for everyone, visit our website today.